-- 1) Students are expected to observe guidelines set forth in the directives (article 35) issued by the New York State Department of Health, Radiologic Technology, Bureau of Environmental Radiation Protection. - 2) Students must abide by the policy and standard rules and regulations of the SHP, Medical Dosimetry Program and the Mount Sinai Health System. - 3) Students will address the staff, patients, and fellow students by their appropriate title and/or last name. - 4) Smoking, eating, and drinking are permitted in designated areas only. - 5) Personal relationships with staff and patients are prohibited. - 6) Personal conversation and discussions with classmates or staff while interacting with patients are in poor taste and should be limited to off-duty hours. - 7) Grievances and personal dislikes should be aired in private with the appropriate person(s). - 8) Cell phone use is not permitted during clinic hours and should be stored in student lockers.
+- 1) Students are expected to observe guidelines set forth in the directives (article 35) issued by the New York State Department of Health, Radiologic Technology, Bureau of Environmental Radiation Protection. - 2) Students must abide by the policy and standard rules and regulations of the SHP, Medical Dosimetry Program and the Mount Sinai Health System. - 3) Students will address the staff, patients, and fellow students by their appropriate title and/or last name. - 4) Smoking, eating, and drinking are permitted in designated areas only. - 5) Personal relationships with staff and patients are prohibited. - 6) Personal conversation and discussions with classmates or staff while interacting with patients are in poor taste and should be limited to off-duty hours. - 7) Grievances should follow the Stony Brook SHP Handbook. - 8) Cell phone use is not permitted during clinic hours and should be stored in student lockers.
 Cell phones are not to be on the person of any student in clinic areas.